-2.1 A measured volume of sample of approximately 1 L is solvent extracted with methylene chloride by shaking in a separatory funnel or mechanical tumbling in a bottle.
-The methylene chloride extract is isolated, dried and concentrated to a volume of 5 mL after solvent substitution with methyl tert-butyl ether (MTBE).
-Chroma-tographic conditions are described which permit the separation and measurement of the analytes in the extract by capillary column/GC with an electron capture detector (ECD).
+2.1 A measured volume of sample of approximately 1 L is extracted with methylene chloride by shaking in a separatory funnel or mechanical tumbling in a bottle.
+The methylene chloride extract is isolated, dried and concentrated to a volume of 5 mL during a solvent exchange to methyl tert-butyl ether (MTBE).
+Chromatographic conditions are described which permit the separation and measurement of the analytes in the extract by Capillary Column GC with a nitrogen- phosphorus detector (NPD).